MohammedAl-Mahdawi/nosbackup/README.md

 # NOSBackup

+> For more comprehensive solution please take a look at [ServerBackup](https://www.npmjs.com/package/server-backup)

 A CLI application that allows you to backup what you want and when you want from your PC/server to Dropbox, NOSBackup uses streams and chunks in order to handle big data.